CAA Football committed to Saturday games, FloSports as streaming partner

 Each team plays eight conference games.

-“Every one of our teams would like an opportunity to make the playoffs and when you look at the talent we have across the league and the quality of games that we play, if you’re fortunate enough to be successful, then you’re going to be in the FCS playoffs at the end of the year,” said D’Antonio.
+“Every one of our teams would like an opportunity to make the playoffs and when you look at the talent we have across the league and the quality of games that we play, if you’re fortunate enough to be successful, then you’re going to be in the FCS playoffs at the end of the year,” D’Antonio said.

 This is the league’s 76th season.
 It began as the Yankee Conference (1947-96) and evolved into Atlantic 10 Football (1997-06) before the CAA assumed operational control in 2007.
 Five CAA Football teams, including William & Mary and Richmond, are ranked in various preseason FCS polls.

-“We are again primed to make a playoff push and certainly expect to compete for a national championship in Frisco, Texas,” said D’Antonio.
+“We are again primed to make a playoff push and certainly expect to compete for a national championship in Frisco, Texas,” D’Antonio said.

 Game day enhancements